Lucas-Botezini/Pygame_FirstGame/README.md

 Hello Everyone,

-This repository contains the first Pygame a made!
+This repository contains the first Pygame I made!
 This was made to present at school, so a hope you like it too, and this game was made while watching/learning from the course "The ultimate introduction to Pygame" from "Clear Code",